ginred0/ginred0.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 I am currently a postdoc in the Department of Computer Science at Hong Kong Baptist University in Hong Kong, under the supervision of Prof. Li Chen.
 Prior to this (2021-2025), I obtained my Ph.D. from the Department of Computational Science and Engineering at Southern University of Science and Technology, where I was supervised by Prof. Xuetao Wei.
-Before beginning my doctoral studies, I worked as a Research Assistant (2020-2021) under the supervision of Professor James Jianqiao Yu.
+Before beginning my doctoral studies, I worked as a Research Assistant (2020-2021) under the supervision of Prof. James Jianqiao Yu.
 All my mentors have provided invaluable guidance and support throughout my academic journey.

 <hr class="divider" />